cheerful/freckle-apidocs/content/v2/index.md

 Freckle provides a secure Restful JSON API over HTTPS; with authentification either via OAuth or, for non-user-facing integrations, generated tokens.

 There's many public and internal apps using the Freckle API, among them web applications like [Beanstalk](http://beanstalkapp.com), [Github](http://github.com), and [Planscope](http://planscope.io); native mobile and desktop applications like [Punch](http://punch.fousa.be).
-Plus, many customers have created internal applications that integrate Freckle with their own custom software and services.
-[You can even make a giant LED display for your timers!](https://twitter.com/fixingyourvideo/status/718963570164297730)
+Plus, many customers have created internal applications that integrate Freckle with their own custom software and services, such as [Pecas](http://ombulabs.github.io/pecas/).
+[You can even make a giant LED display for your timer!](https://twitter.com/fixingyourvideo/status/718963570164297730)

 Be creative!
 If you want to let us know about how you're using the Freckle API, please [email](mailto:support@letsfreckle.com) or [tweet](http://twitter.com/letsfreckle) us!